jdp22/UniMoMo_Split/README.md

 ### Datasets

-**Suppose all the datasets are downloaded below `/path/to/data/`.**
+**Throughout the instructions, we suppose all the datasets are downloaded below `./datasets`.**

 #### 1. Peptide

-Suppose all data are saved under `/path/to/data/peptide`.
-We set environment variable `export PREFIX=/path/to/data/peptide`.
+Suppose all data are saved under `./datasets/peptide`.
+We set environment variable `export PREFIX=./datasets/peptide`.
 The data for peptides includes the following datasets:

 - LNR: The test set of 93 complexes.
 - PepBench: The training/validation dataset of about 6K complexes with the peptide length between 4 to 25.